-Due to the nature of the service we can't track how many total students are served by this additional bus line.
+Due to the nature of the service it is not possible to track the number of students served by this additional bus line.

 Families report that this is a services that is of great value to them.

 Annual cost anticipated to be \$14,960 based on ridership.